Abraam00/Permutaion-cipher/Permutation cipher/README.md

-This program takes can encrypt text files by having the user enter the size and permutation The user needs to enter the input and output files
+This program takes can encrypt text files by having the user enter the size and permutation.
+The user needs to enter the input and output files.
 The user can decrypt the encrypted file by using the -d flag and entering the same size and permutation used in the encryption process.